 - Before Disk Drill commences a scan, it will check whether it is possible to put the scanned partition in read-only mode.
 If it is possible, you will see a padlock icon next to the name of this partition.
 This ensures no other apps can access the disk during the scan and recovery process, and subsequently overwrite any potentially recoverable data.

 - Click “Search for lost data” at the bottom right of the app window.
 In case you are recovering data for an HFS+ catalog and Disk Drill detected a deleted or corrupted file system, the button will change its color to yellow and its name to “Rebuild HFS+ catalog“.

 - Wait for Disk Drill to finish scanning.
 If you have a large hard drive or disk, this can take hours (or even days).
 Starting with Disk Drill 4 there is no need to wait till the scan is over to preview or restore the recoverable files.
 If no files are found, refer to Troubleshooting Scan Results.

 - Filter the results as needed by keyword, file type, file size and date.
 Go to Scanning FAQs for more information on filtering.

 You will want to preview the files in Disk Drill before deciding to upgrade to Disk Drill PRO.
 Previewing is the only way to make sure the file is actually recoverable.
-We can’t say this strongly enough: you MUST PREVIEW the file to be sure — just seeing the filename does not guarantee that it is recoverable.

 - Another preview option is Hex view, which will allow you to view the underlying binary code of any file.
 Click the Hex button (hash tag # icon) to the right of the file name to view.